 How to Fill Out Your Best Buy® Credit Card Application In Store:

-To fill out a Best Buy credit card application in store, head to your nearest Best Buy location.
+To fill out a Best Buy® Credit Card application in store, head to your nearest Best Buy location.
 Any cashier or customer service rep will be able to provide you with the application, and you should be able to complete it within a few minutes.
-Just like applying online, Citibank will decide if you qualify for the Best Buy store card or the Best Buy Visa card.
-Whether you apply in store or online, you can expect the card to arrive in the mail within 7-14 days if approved.
+Just like applying online, Citibank will decide if you qualify for the Best Buy Store Card or the Best Buy® Credit Card.
+Whether you apply in store or online, you can expect the card to arrive in the mail within 7-14days if approved.

 Regardless of where you fill it out, the application form is the same.
 Like most credit card applications, it asks the usual personal and financial questions, such as your income and how much debt you’re carrying.